When should I apply?

 - Retake the DAT after sufficient preparation or a prep course.

-What are the residency requirements for SDM?
+What are the residency requirements for the School of Dental Medicine?

 How many spots are available in the class?

 In fairness to all applicants, no personal meeting or tour will be given during the application cycle.
-Tours and meetings are by invitation only.
+Tours and meetings are scheduled by invitation only.
 Applicants will receive a tour of the facilities on the day of their interview.
 Periodically, open houses are scheduled.
-Contact us by email to find out the dates and times we have available for this year.
+Contact us to find out the dates and times we have available for this year.

 Is there a personal interview?